cloudant/CDTDatastore/README.md

 see [Index and Querying Migration](https://github.com/cloudant/CDTDatastore/blob/master/doc/query-migration.md).

-### File Encryption Modes
+### File Protection Levels

-You can set a MODE from available options.
+You can set a File Protection Level from available options.
 Setting any mode will ensure the file protection that you want to apply on your files before starting and after finishing any operation on the files.
 There are 4 types of File protections available in iOS categorised by the key "NSFileProtectionType", and below are the different types of file protection -

 ### **NSFileProtectionComplete** -  The file is stored in an encrypted format on disk and cannot be read from or written to while the device is locked or booting.